demitry/az-204/Section 7 - Develop for Azure Storage - Azure Storage Accounts.md

 ## What is Azure Table Storage

+- Service for non-relational structured data
+- based on structured NoSQL data
+- key-attribute store with schemaless design

+Use cases where

+- you don't want to have a strict schema
+- you don't require complex joins and foreign keys
+- want fast access to the data

 ## Elements of Azure Table Storage

+- A table is a collection of entities
+- Entities don't abide by schema
+- entities can have a different set of properties
+- An entity is made up of properties
+- Each property = name value pair

+Entity ("row")

+- **Partition Key** - string - Identifies partition that entity belongs to
+- **Row Key** - string - Uniquely Identifies each entity within the partition
+- **Partition Key + Row Key** = Uniquely Identifies each entity within the table

+Billions of rows - Data split into partitions

+Split, for example by product category

+Partition 1: Game consoles

+Partition 2: Household furniture
+...

 ## Lab - Azure Table Storage

+stacc10001 | Tables -> new, Orders

+stacc10001 | Storage browser -> Tables -> Orders

+Add entity

+schemaless design => can add properties on the fly

 ## Lab - .NET - Azure Table Storage - Add Entity